Fed up with Facebook? Here's how to protect your data

 This raises concern because users may not realize how much those third-party apps gain access to your personal data.

 To do some spring cleaning, you'll want to visit Facebook's App page under the Settings menu to see how many apps you have connected to your account.
-By accessing the Disable Platform option via Apps, Website and Plugins > Edit, you can select which services you want to remove.
+You can select which services you want to remove at the top of the page or disable all of them via Apps, Website and Plugins > Edit.

 However, you won't be able to log into apps like Instagram or Spotify using your Facebook account anymore.
 Instead, you'll need to sign up for the service directly with a unique log in.